Sampaoli seeks new heights with Chile in Brazil

 He is a quiet man who gives few exclusive interviews and has a distant but polite relationship with journalists.

-His arrival turned Chile from a lopsided team with behavior problems into a respected and admired side that many think could be the biggest surprise in Brazil.
+His arrival turned Chile from a lopsided team with behaviour problems into a respected and admired side that many think could be the biggest surprise in Brazil.

 Editing by Rex Gowar and Mike Collett